Animal Service FAQs

 8. I would like to volunteer.
 Who do I contact?

 Some of the services our volunteers perform include providing kitten foster homes, kennel enrichment, adoption guidance, staffing mobile adoption events, fundraising and promotional assistance.
 We also offer internships for students with the desire to learn the business of progressive animal sheltering.
 If you have any questions regarding our Volunteer, Intern or Foster Programs, please contact our front office at 530-668-5287.

-Please click here to fill out a volunteer application:
+Please click link below to fill out a volunteer application:

 9. How do I foster kittens?